denoland/docs/runtime/fundamentals/http_server.md

 }, handler);
 ```

-### HTTP/2 support
+## HTTP/2 support

 HTTP/2 support is "automatic" when using the HTTP server APIs with Deno.
 You
-just need to create your server, and the server will handle HTTP/1 or HTTP/2
+just need to create your server, and it will handle HTTP/1 or HTTP/2 requests
-requests seamlessly.
+seamlessly.

 HTTP/2 is also supported over cleartext with prior knowledge.

-### Automatic body compression
+## Automatic body compression

 The HTTP server has built in automatic compression of response bodies.
 When a
 response is sent to a client, Deno determines if the response body can be safely